 There’s something extra special about Copenhagen – I come alive every time I visit.
 I’m not sure if it’s the contagious spirit of the locals.
 The canals that fill the city.
 Or the fact that the city is quite literally littered with bike lanes that draws me in.

 Maybe it’s the food culture, which is some of the best in the world (more on that here, where I talk about all my favourite Copenhagen restaurants).
-Or the fact that even in the coldest months, you’ll find locals sitting outside under cosy blankets having drinks with friends – you know, that Danish “hygge” concept that everyone raves about (it’s a real thing, btw).
+Or the fact that even in the coldest months, you’ll find locals sitting outside under cosy blankets having drinks with friends – you know, that Danish “hygge” concept that everyone around the world has become so fascinated with.

 I guess it’s all of those things.
 And more.
-I could visit the city one hundred times – I could even live there – and I am confident that it would never, ever get old, and I would never stop finding things to do.
+I could visit the city one hundred times – I could live there – and I am confident that my romanticism of the city would never get old.

 Okay, I know I said this was going to be a non-touristy guide, and this is the most touristy suggestion ever – but hear me out.
 Nyhavn is the most iconic spot in Copenhagen.
 When tourists and locals alike picture Copenhagen, they picture the colourful buildings lining the canal.
 And that’s why this spot cannot be missed on any itinerary.

 With that being said, yes, Nyhavn is touristy.
 And expensive.
 But it’s also super beautiful.
 I rarely visit Copenhagen without at least stopping by and I am blown away every time.

 Here’s my suggestion for Nyhavn: visit, take a few photos, and leave.
 I wouldn’t recommend eating or grabbing a drink at the Nyhavn restaurants that line the canals.
 They are overpriced, and the quality pales in comparison to many of the other culinary gems that scatter the city (more about some of those gems here).